contentful/contentful-export/README.md

 [Contentful](https://www.contentful.com) provides a content infrastructure for digital teams to power content in websites, apps, and devices.
 Unlike a CMS, Contentful was built to integrate with the modern software stack.
 It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship digital products faster.

-This is a command line tool (CLI) that help you backup your published Content Model, Content and Assets or move them to a new Contentful space. _It will support Editor Interfaces, Webhooks and Roles & Permissions in a future version._
+This is a library that help you backup your Content Model, Content and Assets or move them to a new Contentful space. _It will support Roles & Permissions in a future version._

 To import your exported data, please refer to the [contentful-import](https://github.com/contentful/contentful-import) repository.

+## :keyboard: Usage as CLI

+We moved the CLI version of this tool into our [Contentful CLI](https://github.com/contentful/contentful-cli).
+This allows our users to use and install only one single CLI tool to get the full Contentful experience.

+Please have a look at the [Contentful CLI export command documentation](https://github.com/contentful/contentful-cli/tree/master/docs/space/export) to learn more about how to use this as command line tool.

-## :cloud: Installation
+## :cloud: Installation as library

 ```bash
 npm install contentful-export
 ```

-## :hand: Usage
+## :hand: Usage as library

 While this tool is intended for use as a command line tool, you can also use it as a Node library: